dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > No answer required

-### Task 19 : NFS
+### Task 19: NFS

 Files created via NFS inherit the **remote** user's ID.
-If the user is root, and root squashing is enabled, the ID will instead be set to the "nobody" user.
+If the user is a root, and root squashing is enabled, the ID will instead be set to the "nobody" user.
 The configuration for the NFS user is present in the `/etc/exports` file.

 ![NFS Config File|550](images/thm-linux-privesc/nfs-config-file.png)

-We see that for the /tmp directory the "no_root_squash" flag is set which means the folder used in NFS is owned by root all the files that are put in the folder is also going to have root privileges.
+We see that for the /tmp directory the "no_root_squash" flag is set which means the folder used in NFS is owned by the root all the files that are put in the folder are also going to have root privileges.

-Lets goto our Kali machine and change to the root user.
-Make a folder and mounting the /tmp folder on the target to the new folder that we create.
-Finally lets create an payload which when executed with root privileges should spawn a root shell.
+Let's go to our Kali machine and change to the root user.
+Make a folder and mount the /tmp folder on the target to the new folder that we create.
+Finally, let's create a payload that when executed with root privileges should spawn a root shell.

 ![Creating Payload for NFS|550](images/thm-linux-privesc/creating-payload.png)

-Now from the target machine when we execute the file we can see that we gave got an root shell.
+Now from the target machine when we execute the file we can see that we gave got a root shell.

 ![Executing Payload](images/thm-linux-privesc/executing-payload.png)